xcr4t3/cratessembly/README.md

 ## Types
 At the moment, the only types are int and floats.
 Strings will be added in a future.
 But booleans wont!
 (This becuase there is not usage for them at all)

+## What should you report at "Issues" tab?
+What I will suggest you, is to report python crashes (any crash that is made using cly.py) and cratessembly bugs.
+Will read it!

 ## Functions

 def -